The following patent was granted by

 TECHNICAL FIELD

-to a country's consulate's or embassy's service kiosk that
+relates to a country's consulate's or embassy's service

-is used to question and gather information from a person who
+kiosk that is used to question and gather information from a

-is requesting a visa to enter and visit the said country.
+person who is requesting a visa to enter and visit the said

 BACKGROUND OF THE INVENTION

-been revising its methods and systems for issuing visas to
+has been revising its methods and systems for issuing visas

-foreign visitors.
-Newspapers have reported that a number of
+to foreign visitors.
+Newspapers have reported that a number

 Some

-fraudulent use of passports were common.
-The US has tackled
+and fraudulent use of passports were common.
+The US has

-this problem in a number of ways, which are now briefly
+tackled this problem in a number of ways, which are now

-travel to the United States.
-This requirement is problematic
+citizens wishing to travel to the United States.
+This

 In January 2004, the

-Security (DHS) implemented a new system at 115 airports and
+of Homeland Security (DHS) implemented a new system at

-14 seaports, which is designed to confirm the identity of
+115 airports and 14 seaports, which is designed to confirm

-arriving foreign visitors.
-The new system is called the
+the identity of arriving foreign visitors.
+The new system is

 US-VISIT program, i.e. the United States Visitor and